Kibakus/CiscoHelper/README.md

 end
 wr
 ```
-3) Firmware - This function displays the firmware of one (or several) device
+3) Firmware - This function displays the firmware of one (or several) devices
 4) Register - This function displays the register of one (or several) devices
 5) Ports - This function displays the switching table (show cdp neighbors)
 6) Clear - This function clears all flash memory except firmware